EnterpriseDB/tpa/docs/src/postgres_installation_method_src.md

 ### Build customisation

-By default, TPAexec will configure and build Postgres with debugging enabled and sensible defaults in `postgres_build_dir` (default:
+By default, TPA will configure and build Postgres with debugging enabled and sensible defaults in `postgres_build_dir` (default:
 `/opt/postgres/build/postgres`).
 You can change various settings to customise the build: